MFL Curriculum Information

 To diversify the range of languages learnt.

-On this day, the children will be learning new knowledge and skills in a variety of languages, tasting different national food and much more.
-If you can speak a foreign language, can cook a national dish, can dance a national dance, create some national art etc or would like to help out on this day please Our Lady’s would love for you to get involved.
-Further details will follow
+On this day, the children learned new knowledge and skills in a variety of languages, tasting different national food and much more.
+If you can speak a foreign language, can cook a national dish, can dance a national dance, create some national art etc or would like to help out on future days, Our Lady’s would love for you to get involved.
+Further details will follow for next year's event

 Homework and Involvement of Parents: